bryanjclark/UIPicker/README.md

 For me, pixel-perfect comps are like an itch that I have to scratch - so I made a quick little iOS app that builds a UIPicker for ya.
 I've engineered it so that designers can easily drop in different color & typeface values.

-(Note - I'd love to use the incredible [HexColors](https://github.com/mRs-/HexColors) Cocoapod for this, but Cocoapods is acting wonky for me at the moment.)

 Here's the chunks of code that you'll want to play with:

 ```objectivec